Claudio Abbado: Musical style

 Abbado tended to speak very little in rehearsal, sometimes using the simple request to orchestras to "Listen".
-This was a reflection of his own preference for communication as a conductor via physical gesture and the eyes, and his perception that orchestras did not like conductors who spoke a great deal in rehearsal.
+This was a reflection of his preference for communication as a conductor via physical gesture and the eyes, and his perception that orchestras did not like conductors who spoke a great deal in rehearsal.
 Clive Gillinson characterised Abbado's style as follows:

 "...he basically doesn't say anything in rehearsals, and speaks so quietly, because he's so shy, so people can get bored.
 But it works because everyone knows the performances are so great.
 I've never known anybody more compelling.
 He's the most natural conductor in the world.
 Some conductors need to verbally articulate what they want through words, but Claudio just shows it, just does it."

 In performance, Abbado often conducted from memory, as he himself noted:

 "...it is indispensable to know the score perfectly and be familiar with the life, the works and the entire era of the composer.
 I feel more secure without a score.
 Communication with the orchestra is easier."